CRH plc: Legal issues

-Cartel accusations
+Anti-trust accusations

 Poland

 In Poland in 2007, CRH was fined €530,000 by the Polish Competition and Consumer Protection Commission for interfering with evidence that Polish authorities were gathering for a price-fixing investigation.
 In 2009, Grupa Ożarów (in which CRH first invested in 1995) was fined €26 million for operating a price fixing cartel in Poland.
-The Polish Competition Regulator stated that seven companies, which accounted for almost 100 per cent of the market, had fixed minimum prices for grey cement and agreed on a market share for each operator.
+The Polish Competition Regulator stated that seven companies, which accounted for almost 100% of the market, had fixed minimum prices for grey cement and agreed on a market share for each operator.
 CRH has stated its belief that Ozarów operated an independent commercial policy in Poland and the fine was appealed.
+In December 2013, a Polish court upheld the fine.

 Ireland

 In Ireland in 1994, Irish Cement Limited, a wholly owned subsidiary of CRH, was determined by the European Commission to be part of price fixing and market sharing cartel across Europe which it said had illegally and artificially inflated the price of cement throughout the continent.
 A fine of over €3.5 million was levied.

 In Ireland in 1996, High Court proceedings were initiated against CRH, its subsidiaries and two competitors in which the plaintiffs accused CRH and the others of operating a cartel and employing an illegal and anti-competitive eviction strategy in order to put them out of business.

-In 2012, CRH applied successfully to have the claim dismissed on the basis of the "inordinate and inexcusable delay" in bringing forward any evidence in the case.
-That judgement was appealed to the Supreme Court in 2012.
-At the time of the appeal it emerged that the presiding judge in the proceedings had ownership of some shares in CRH and was forced to stand down.
-As of 2012, the Irish cement and concrete industry at large was under investigation by the Irish Competition Authority.
+In July 2012, the claim was dismissed on the basis of the "inordinate and inexcusable delay" in bringing forward any evidence in the case.

+That judgement was appealed to the Supreme Court of Ireland in 2012.
+At the time of the appeal, it emerged that the presiding judge in the proceedings owned some shares in CRH and was forced to stand down.
+The appeals were dismissed by the court by 2014.

+In 2005, opposition Teachta Dála (Irish member of parliament) Phil Hogan, who later became Minister for Environment, stated that "there is a widespread problem with competition in this economy...
+In the case of CRH, profits have been extracted from the Irish economy by means of a complex industry structure that is both anti-competitive and anti-consumer.
+The European Court of First Instance and finally the European Court of Justice have upheld findings of serious anti-competitive behaviour against CRH and other.
+While Sweden, Finland, UK, France and Germany have since levied huge fines against the cement industry, Ireland’s answer has been a stony silence."

+In June 2012, TD Shane Ross urged an investigation into the company.

+In February 2020, the Competition and Consumer Protection Commission closed its investigation into purchasing arrangements in the bagged cement sector and took no action due to lack of evidence.